eth-fabric/constraints-specs/specs/preconf-api.md

 # A "bundle" of constraints for a specific slot.
 class ConstraintsMessage(Container):
-    pubkey: BLSPubkey,
+    delegate: BLSPubkey
     slot: uint64
     contraints: List[Constraint]

 # A contraint for a transactions
 class Constraint(Container):
-		transaction: Bytes
-		slasher_address: Address
+    commitmentType: uint64
-		metadata: Bytes
+    payload: Bytes
 ```

 - **Description**

-    For each preconfirmation proposers and gateways provide, they will need to create a matching constraint.
-These constraints need to be posted to the relay.
+    For each `Preconfirmation` the delegate signs, they will need to create a matching `Constraint`.
+Collectively, a `SignedConstraints` message is posted to the relay.

-    **Note**: Ordering of `contraints[]` does not need to be explicit, though it can be enforced in the bytecode.

-    The `metadata` will be made available in the slashing function.
-This is separate to the delegate `metadata` and it’s purpose is to offer transactions-specific commitment parameters because the bytecode is immutable.
-The metadata format is flexible and up to the bytecode function to interpret.

-    metadata example parameters:

-    - Index
-    - Preconf type
+    - `commitmentType`: unsigned 64-bit number between `0` and `0xffffffffffffffff` that represents the type of the proposer commitment
+    - `payload`: opaque byte array whose interpretation is dependent on the `commitmentType`

+    Particularly each `Preconfirmation` would have a corresponding spec that defines:
+    - a schema for a `Preconfirmation` and `SignedPreconfirmation` message
+    - how a `Constraint.payload` is interpreted
+    - how a `Constraint.payload` is created given a `SignedPreconfirmation`
+    - the ordering of `constraints[]`
+    - how to build a valid block given a `ConstraintsMessage`
+    - how to generate proofs of constraint validity
+    - how to verify proofs of constraint validity

 ### Endpoint: **`/constraints/header_with_proofs/{slot}/{parent_hash}/{pubkey}`**